 When I was studying to become a psychologist, I never once heard the word giftedness brought up.
 We didn’t even hear about IQ testing, unless it had to do with measuring disability.
 Admittedly, that was nearly twenty years ago and I was specializing in clinical psychology rather than research psychology.
 But still, many of the psychologists, psychiatrists and other helping professionals I train today report that they either had a short mention of giftedness in their training, or, like me, none at all.

-I myself was a casualty of this battle.
+I have had the problem too.
 In my early 20’s, I sought help from a therapist who very quickly diagnosed me as mentally healthy, since, in her words, I was very knowledgeable about and understood my “issues”.
 Yes, I was knowledgeable about them, and I knew how to discuss them in complex ways that sounded impressive; but at 22 years old, knowing about and being able to discuss my problems did not translate into me knowing how to heal from them.
 This unfortunate misattunement mirrored back to me that my struggles were invisible, or I feared, invented.
 Maybe she was right and I was okay?
 I started to doubt my own inner reality, and then I doubted therapists in general (irony of ironies, since I was one myself) and became scared to reach out to a therapist again for years.
-Not getting the help I truly needed led me to making decisions for myself that only deepened my problems, and got me more entrenched in the the trap of seeming exceedingly smart and capable, yet suffering terribly in silence.
+Not getting the help I truly needed led me to making decisions for myself that only deepened my problems, and got me more entrenched in the trap of seeming exceedingly smart and capable, yet suffering in silence.

 In my case, my therapist confused my high intelligence for mental wellness (not an uncommon mistake therapists make when working with gifted clients).
 A few other common hurtful mistakes therapists and other helping professionals make - much of the time out of ignorance - include: